Otus-DevOps-2021-06/Va-Dick_microservices/README.md

 - Launching reddit in a container
 ```
-# Pipeline is located in the directory:
+# Pipeline is located in:
-gitlab-ci
+.gitlab-ci
 ```

 - Configuring notifications in Slack: